Carthage, Missouri: Government

 The government of Carthage is represented by a Mayor-council government.
 Carthage is divided into five wards, each represented by two members.
-Ward 1 is currently represented by Brandi Ensor and Robin Harrison.
-Ward 2 is represented by Trudy Blankenship and Dave Armstrong, and Ward 3 is represented by Ceri Otero and Robin Blair.
-Ward 4 is currently represented by Ed Hardesty and Alan Snow.
-And Ward 5 is currently represented by Mark Elliff and Ed Barlow.
+Ward 1 is currently represented by Derek Peterson and Kate Gilpin.
+Ward 2 is represented by Ray West, and Ward 3 is represented by Jack Perkins and David Thorn.
+Ward 4 is currently represented by Beth Kang and Alan Snow, and Ward 5 is currently represented by Jana Schramm and Ron Wells.

-Carthage is in Missouri's 7th congressional district and has been represented in the United States Congress by Billy Long since 2010.
+Carthage is in Missouri's 7th congressional district and has been represented in the United States Congress by Eric Burlison since 2023.

-In the Missouri House of Representatives, Carthage is in the 163rd District and has been represented by Cody Smith since 2017.
-In the Missouri Senate, Bill White has represented the Joplin-Carthage area in the Missouri State Senate District 32 since 2019.
+In the Missouri House of Representatives, Carthage is in the 163rd District and has been represented by Cathy Loy since 2024.
+In the Missouri Senate, Jill Carter has represented the Joplin-Carthage area in the Missouri State Senate District 32 since 2023.

-The Carthage Police Department is the law enforcement agency in the city of Carthage, which currently employs 29 Officers.
+The Carthage Police Department is the law enforcement agency in the city of Carthage.
+Currently the police chief of Carthage is Bill Hawkins.